yasufum/spp-container/README.md

 ### Build Docker Image

-Build a docker image in which DPDK and SPP are installed instructed as a Dockerfile.
+Build a docker image in which DPDK is installed.

 For building image, just run `build/build.py` using latest releases.
 This shell script launchs `docker build`.
 Waiting for a minutes and you are ready to launch containers.